PatrickFis/Azure-Study-Notes/SC-900 Notes.md

 - Help users learn how compliance works
 - View DLP reports

 DLP policies protect content through rule enforcement.
-The rules consit of:
+The rules consist of:
 - Conditions that the content must match
 - Actions that the admin wants the rule to do automatically
 - Locations where the policy will be applied

 ### Endpoint DLP
 Endpoint DLP is extending DLP to Windows 10 devices.
-Endpoitn DLP enables admins to audit activities that users perform on sensitive content.
+Endpoint DLP enables admins to audit activities that users perform on sensitive content.

 ### DLP in MS Teams
 DLP can be used in Teams to prevent users from sharing sensitive information through messages or files.